coffeesnwob/cloud-notes/html-structure.md

 ## title

-- `<titile>`: the contents of the title element is shown either in the top of the browser or on the tab for that page.
+The contents of the `<title>` element is shown either in the top of the browser or on the tab for that page.

 ```html
 <!doctype html>